whamcloud/Online-Help/docs/Creating_new_lustre_fs_3_0.md

 **Note:** There is currently no lock-out of one user's changes versus changes made by another user.
 The most-recently applied setting is the one in-force.

-Next, proceed to <a href="#3.7">Add power distribution units</a> or <a href="#3.8">Add power distribution units</a>Assign BMCs to servers</a>.
+Next, proceed to <a href="#3.7">Add power distribution units</a> or <a href="#3.8">Assign BMCs to servers</a>.
 It is important to remember these server/volume configurations for when configuring power distribution units (PDUs) and outlet-server assignments.

 ## <a id="3.6"></a>Add power distribution units